guangyangai/CarND-Behavioral-Cloning-P3/writeup_template.md

 Because of time limit, I did not use training mode to collect data.
 Instead, I just used the provided dataset.
 To augment the data sat, I also flipped images and angles thinking that this would relieve the problem of overfitting.
+![alt text][image6]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The number of epochs of 5 is good enough as evidenced by the figure below.
+After 5 epochs, the loss change is really small.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![alt text][image7]